 “The health and wellbeing sectors continue to face workforce shortage challenges, brought about by an ageing and increasingly diverse population, and an associated ageing workforce in many areas.
 This is being exacerbated by COVID-19 related immigration restrictions.
 Any Government funding that will support new people into the sector, and remove any barriers to workforce development is welcomed.”

-- The fund will remove costs for eligible programmes in targeted areas for learners, apprentices and employers, for the next two and a half years through to December 2022.
-The fund will be targeted towards particular industry skill needs where demand from employers for these skills will continue to be strong, or is expected to grow, during New Zealand’s recovery period from the impacts of COVID-19.
+- The fund removes costs for eligible programmes in targeted areas for learners, apprentices and employers, through to December 2022.
+The fund is targeted towards particular industry skill needs where demand from employers for these skills will continue to be strong, or is expected to grow, during New Zealand’s recovery period from the impacts of COVID-19.